DataAnalyticsinStudentHands/Syrios_frontend/README.md

 This is the client-side interface for the Syrios project.
 It is built with Create-React-App.
 It uses a lightweight [Strapi](https://strapi.io/) content managment system.

-A live demo of the development version can be found at:
+A live demo of the production version is the [Syrios website](https://syrios.uh.edu/)

 ## For Developers
 After cloning, run the following inside the project folder.